 The Board prohibits students from using, possessing, distributing, selling, or otherwise furnishing medical marijuana, or any paraphernalia or device associated with medical marijuana, during school hours, at any time while on school property, at any school-sponsored activity, and while traveling to and from school and to and from school-sponsored activities.
-Students may, however, be under the influence of medical marijuana while on school property, at any school-sponsored activity, and - so long as the student is not operating a motor vehicle - while traveling to and from school and to and from school sponsored activities.
+Students may, however, be under the influence of medical marijuana while on school property, at any school-sponsored activity, and - so long as the student is not operating a motor vehicle - while traveling to and from school and to and from school-sponsored activities, so long as they abide by this policy.